 The government’s policies of hawkers confinement and eradication stem from the dualistic understanding of formality and informality.
 The official discourse has portrayed hawkers and hawking activities as a nuisance and something that needs “control.”
 The informal sectors are presumed to be the working poor that lack contribution to the economy.
 However, academic studies have long argued for hawking’s contribution to economic advancement.
 For example, it was estimated that street hawking contributed approximately HK$1 billion (about US$129 million) to the economy in 1983, accounting for 11% of retail sales (Smart, 1989).
 With that said, the engineered shrinkage of hawking has already led to its declining role in the local economy, thus further banishing hawkers from the government’s modern “Asia’s World City” agenda.
 This kind of strategic segregation of informal sectors from formal systems not only confines, but also moulds the understanding of informality in class politics, reinforcing and reproducing the stigmatisation of hawkers as the urban poor, lower class, and less educated.

 If we take a step back to examine the state’s intervention in informality, it becomes clear that the authority’s capacity to draw the formality/informality boundary is a practice of informality per se.
-To minimise the risk of ungovernability, the government intentionally tolerates hawking activities by keeping them in confinement, as long as public safety is ensured and no immediate threat is posed to the state’s authority.
+To minimise the risk of ungovernability, the government intentionally tolerates hawking activities by keeping them in confinement, as long as public safety is ensured and no immediate threat is posed to the state’s authority (see Living in Kwun Tong, 2020).
 Through manipulating the planning and legal apparatuses, the state constantly defines and redefines informality, restrains and expands the grey area, and imposes and organises the spatial order.
 These are the multiplicity of ways in which the state manipulates informality to maintain legitimacy and affirm potency.

 The Hong Kong government’s strategies to eradicate hawkers and hawking activities are driven by their dismissal of the contribution the informal economy has made, and is making, to the territory.
 The remaining hawkers in Kwun Tong will move again soon (with the relocation date postponed once again).
 It is not hard to imagine what they hope for—not just a better premise but also better integration with the surrounding environment and neighbourhood, so that they can see the light of reviving their businesses and sense of community.